cmcmanu21/Mecklenburg-County-Housing-Crisis/README.md

 Objective 1.)
 Click on this link https://docs.google.com/document/d/1B_PHOpynFUY_AHSTB7wtvo4mQWsH6CkodzoPG4tbt3s/edit?usp=sharing to be directed to the summary of the random forest feature importance

 Objective 2.)
-Click on this link https://docs.google.com/document/d/13f6r65OYx54hgRSIQrLte6QdRFQQNfYytzAQDK5YAGw/edit?usp=sharing to be directed to the summary of each Moran's I model
+Click on this link https://docs.google.com/document/d/13f6r65OYx54hgRSIQrLte6QdRFQQNfYytzAQDK5YAGw/edit?usp=sharing to be directed to the results of each Moran's I model

 Objective 3.)
-Click on this link https://public.tableau.com/views/HeatMapAnalysisofEffectiveRentGrowth/1BedroomEffectiveGrowth?:language=en-US&:display_count=n&:origin=viz_share_link to be directed to each heat map model
+Click on this link https://public.tableau.com/views/HeatMapAnalysisofEffectiveRentGrowth/1BedroomEffectiveGrowth?:language=en-US&:display_count=n&:origin=viz_share_link to be directed to the results of each heat map model

 Objective 4.)
-Click on this link https://public.tableau.com/views/TimeSeriesAnalysisofQuarterlyVacancyRate_16513538854440/TimeSeries1Bed?:language=en-US&:display_count=n&:origin=viz_share_link to be directed to each time series model
+Click on this link https://public.tableau.com/views/TimeSeriesAnalysisofQuarterlyVacancyRate_16513538854440/TimeSeries1Bed?:language=en-US&:display_count=n&:origin=viz_share_link to be directed to the results of each time series model

 ----
 Data Sources: